aldelo/common/README.md

   - redis wrapper (using go-redis package)
   - s3 wrapper (using aws sdk)
   - ses wrapper (using aws sdk)
+  - sqs wrapper (using aws sdk)
   - sns wrapper (using aws sdk)
+  - gin web server
+  - xray wrapper (using aws sdk)
+    - use xray.Init() to config
+    - use xray.SetXRayServiceOn() to enable xray tracing
+    - xray tracing is already coded into the following services:
+      - kms, cloudmap, dynamodb, redis, s3, ses, sns, sqs, mysql, gin
 - wrappers for relational database access
   - mysql wrapper (using sqlx package)
   - sqlite wrapper (using sqlx package)